 Brian Bullock – Brian starts on the coast with a small crew before moving to Clearwater for May, June, and July.
 The work is direct award, tent camp and well paid.
 Brian’s interior camp consists of about 50 planters with a high percentage of coastal/ technical experience.
 With Brian’s excellent organizational skills, no camp moves and good earnings, it is a great choice for the planter who also likes to plant more technical ground in an area with few bugs and beautiful scenery.
 Great earnings, minimal down time, and a long season in a fun camp 5 minutes out of town.

-Erik Brinkman – Erik’s camp will be based out of PG on our long held contracts.
-His season starts May 7th and will run until July 25th.
+Liz Rhodes – Liz’s camp will be based out of PG on one of our long held contracts.
+Her season starts May 7th and will run until July 30th.
 The crew is tight knit, fast, fun and well organized to maximize you earning potential and experience.
 All of the work is direct award with historically solid earnings.
 The July plant campsite is on a lake (private land) 45 minutes from PG and we have the area to ourselves.

 Jonas Plaumann – Jonas’s crew will be working out of the Kootenays on Direct Award contracts.
 He will be based in Creston, Crawford Bay and Fernie with predominantly local, home based planters.
 His season starts late April and runs into early / mid-July.
 Jonas will be ramping his crew size up this year to take on some of our East Kootenay work.